Viability of Boosted Light Dark Matter in a Two-Component Scenario: Boost Effects in Dark Matter Phenomenology

-In the presence of boosting effect, the COM energy increased due to the second term.
-As a result, the lower limit of the integration for the thermal averaged cross-section also change with the new COM energy.
-Therefore, additional annihilation channels opens up for $\phi_3$, even at the lower masses.
-The effect of additional annihilation channels will add up in the total cross-section.
-Hence for larger boost, the relic density will be higher.
-We plot the relic density of a single component scalar DM as a function of it's mass for different boost ($\gamma_{\phi_3}$) in Fig.\ref{fig:boost}.
-We also plot the no boost scenario, that is, $\gamma_{\phi_3}=0$ which is represented by the blue line.
-After the resonance drop at $m_{\phi_3}=m_H/2$ we get the broader region because the $t$ channel $\phi_3\phi_3\to HH$ process opens up.
-Interestingly, inclusion of the boost shifts the resonance drop towards left.

-Now let us discuss the boost effect in the two component scenario.
-The scalar DM achieves boost via the annihilation process $\chi_1\chi_1\to \phi_3 \phi_3$.
-From the relativistic kinematic computation we obtain the the boosted velocity of the scalar DM as:
+Now let us discuss the boost effect in the two-component scenario.
+In this model set up, the annihilation process $\chi_1\chi_1\to \phi_3 \phi_3$ was dominant in the early universe.
+Hence, the light DM $\phi_3$ was boosted naturally from the annihilation of the Vectorlike DM ($\chi_1$).
+From the relativistic kinematic computation we obtain the boosted velocity of the scalar DM as: